Best Black Friday Fitness Equipment Deals See Deals

 “This is one of the better plant proteins I’ve tasted.
 I love adding it to my iced coffee.”

 Not only is Ora Organic Daily Superfood Plant Protein the best organic protein powder for sensitive stomachs, but it’s also one of the best organic protein powders around.
 It sports the USDA Organic Seal, showing us it meets strict organic standards set by the United States Department of Agriculture.
-For those with tummy issues, you’ll be happy to hear it also contains a blend of digestive enzymes so there’s no bloating or intestinal distress.
+For those with tummy issues, you’ll be happy to hear it also contains a blend of digestive enzymes, so there should be no bloating or intestinal distress.

 As a bonus, it also tastes really good.
 Anthony O’Reilly, a certified nutrition coach and former GGR performance editor, tried the Vanilla Chai flavor and gave it a 4 out of 5.
 “I only took a point off because I’m a big chai person, and I like my chai to have more spice than this has,” he says.
 “It’s still really good, and one of the better plant proteins I’ve tasted.
 I would have this again in my iced coffee.”